phviethoang/real-estate/BigData/Setup/Deploy_application_k8s.md

     # [2] - Change it to the mode read-only
     attach vdisk readonly
+    # (!!!)
+If error: DiskPart has encountered an error: The process cannot access the file because it is being used by another process.
+    # --> [2.1] CTRL + Shilf + ESC -> open Task Manager
+    # --> [2.2] In the left bar, choose tab "Performance"
+    # --> [2.3] In the top right corner, beside the button "Run new task": Click in to the icon of 3 dots -> click into "Resource Monitor"
+    # --> [2.4] In the Resource Monitor window, choose tab "CPU"
+    # --> [2.5] In the tab "CPU": search "docker_data.vhdx" in section "Associated Handles"
+    # --> [2.6] Right click in the item shown and end process
+    # --> [2.7] Retry instruction "attach vdisk readonly"

     # [3] - Compress file --> this will remove all of the redundant spaces which are left when cleaning volumes in step 1
     compact vdisk